GNS3/cla/README.md

 To get started with this process, visit the [Sign the CLA page](sign-cla.md).

-For reference, the standard open source license used by GNS3 is the [GNU GENERAL PUBLIC LICENSE version 3](LICENSE).
+For reference, the standard open source license under which GNS3 licenses its platform and software, including your contribution is the [GNU GENERAL PUBLIC LICENSE version 3](LICENSE).